 Four-wheel driving fans value Victoria's ruggedly diverse national and state parks for the extensive track network and spectacular scenery.
 From short day trips to extended four-wheel drive touring through desert, mountains, rainforest and snow, different routes cater for all levels of skill and expertise.
-In addition to the state and national parks managed by Parks Victoria, an extensive network of tracks in state forests is managed by the Department of Environment, Land Water and Planning (DELWP), including Wombat, Toolangi-Black Range, Mount Disappointment, Thompson River and East Gippsland forests.
+In addition to the state and national parks managed by Parks Victoria, an extensive network of tracks in state forests is managed by the Department of Energy, Environment and Climate Action (DEECA), including Wombat, Toolangi-Black Range, Mount Disappointment, Thompson River and East Gippsland forests.

 Places to 4WD